-1. The equity markets are turning volatile?
-What will the key driving factors for markets going ahead?
+1. What will the key driving factors for markets going ahead?
 How are your funds positioned in the current market conditions?

 2. Has the change in government proved beneficial to economy so far?
 How?